Fatima and the Immaculate Conception

 Hence, if anyone shall dare — which God forbid! — to think otherwise than as has been defined by us, let him know and understand that he is condemned by his own judgment; that he has suffered shipwreck in the faith; that he has separated from the unity of the Church.”

 As with all the great Catholic Mysteries, we can turn to the liturgy provided by Holy Mother Church to contemplate its meaning more deeply.
-Moreover, since these sacred texts are inspired by the Holy Ghost, we can meditate upon them repeatedly and they continue to reveal more of the Mystery’s innumerable facets.
-For example, consider how this great Mystery is profoundly interconnected with many other principal Mysteries of our Faith, such as the Incarnation, Original Sin, the Redemption, the Sacred Priesthood, or the Final Judgment.
+Moreover, since these sacred texts are inspired by the Holy Ghost, we can meditate upon them repeatedly as they continue to reveal innumerable facets of the Mystery’s innumerable facets.
+For example, consider the deep interconnection between this principal Mystery and others, such as the Incarnation, Original Sin, the Redemption, the Sacred Priesthood, or the Final Judgment.

 Today, I invite you to consider just the antiphons from the Divine Office of Lauds (Morning Prayer) for this feast through the “lens” of Our Lady’s Fatima Message.
 I will offer a few simple reflections to help prompt your own meditation.

 Thou art all fair, O Mary, there is no spot of original sin in Thee.
 (Ant 1 for Ps 92)